-Some of the most popular activities in Channel Islands are kayaking, hiking and wildlife watching.
-With no stores, hotels, or any accommodations, this national park is an adventurer’s paradise as it offers plenty of solitude and incredible untouched landscapes.
+Some of the most popular things to do in Channel Islands are kayaking, hiking and wildlife watching.
+This national park is an adventurer’s paradise as it offers plenty of solitude and incredible untouched landscapes.
 If you plan to spend a night here, you have to bring your own camping equipment and food.

 Channel Islands boast the rugged beauty and offer a quiet atmosphere with fewer crowds compared to California’s most popular national parks like Joshua Tree and Yosemite.